-The target reference point is such that the stock is maintained at a level consistent with may help explain the variation in language used in each case and hence a comment on 'action plan of AAFA appears to be more focused on taking a precautionary approach to management issues and uncertainty'.
+The target reference point is such that the stock is maintained at a level consistent with BMSY or some measure or surrogate with similar intent or outcome.

+may help explain the variation in language used in each case and hence a comment on 'action plan of AAFA appears to be more focused on taking a precautionary approach to management issues and uncertainty'.
 Again, Global Trust considers that both set of languages are appropriate and consistent for achieving their intended outcomes.